ebweinberger/eliWeinbergerWebsite/src/assets/markdown/heatmap.md

 ### Processing Data

-In the request I make to Twitter API, included in the query is `expansions=geo.place_id`.
+Within the query I make to Twitter API is the `expansions=geo.place_id` tag.
 This is because the default response does not contain location data to the specificity that I need.
 What this query does is give me another root level complementary object, `expansions`, that contains the geo information of the tweet (if it exists).
 From there I can easily